jonggyup/FragPicker/README.md

 #### 3-2.
 Update benchmark
 The update workloads (Figure 8, 9) perform sequential and stride write I/Os towards existing files with O_DIRECT and 128KB-sized requests on the three filesystems (ext4, f2fs, and btrfs).
 The current source codes conduct the experiments with Optane SSD and SATA Flash SSD.

-To run the benchmark, enter the synthetic experiment directory and execute the following commands.
++ To run the benchmark, enter the synthetic experiment directory and execute the following commands.
-Since we also measure the write amount using blktrace, no other applications should run at the same time.
 ```
 cd evaluation/update_benchmark
 make
 ./run_benchmark.sh
 ```

-./run_benchmark.sh for only Optane SSD and Flash SSD takes 95m51.287s and 45m03.371s, respectively, in our machine.
+./run_benchmark.sh for Optane SSD and Flash SSD takes 95m51.287s and 45m03.371s, respectively, in our machine.

-To view the results in a nicer way, run the following commands,
++ To view the results in a nicer way, run the following commands,
 ```
 cd evaluation/synthetic_read
 ./view_results.sh $workload $device_type